DzakyFattan/SisterTestAnswerSubmissions/README.md

 8. In progress
 9. Not started
 10. Not started
-11. Not started
+11. Done, minimal
 12. Done
 13. Not started
 14. Not started
-15. Done, maybe
+15. Done, minimal